stephenliberty/excel-builder.js/README.md

 	npm install

-Combine & uglify:
+Build & uglify:

-	grunt requirejs
+	grunt

 Distributables
 ---------------
-excel-builder.compiled.js -> All files in the EB package + Underscore
+excel-builder.compiled.js -> All files in the EB package and all dependencies.

-excel-builder.dist.js -> All files in the EB package + Underscore, with no need for external AMD provider (Web worker will not function in this build).
+excel-builder.dist.js -> All files in the EB package.
+Requires lodash and jszip scripts to be loaded on the page.

 Contributing
 -------------